The Label Horizon Paradox: Rethinking Supervision Targets in Financial Forecasting: Adaptive Horizon Learning via Bi-Level Optimization

 \textbf{2.
 Outer Loop (Target Validation on $\mathcal{B}_{out}$).} The quality of the learned weights $\boldsymbol{\lambda}$ is verified on $\mathcal{B}_{out}$.
 Crucially, the outer loss consists of the validation error against the target Horizon $\mathbf{r}_t^\Delta$ and an entropy regularization term:

 The added entropy term $H(\boldsymbol{\lambda})$ acts as a safeguard against noise disturbance.
 It prevents the weight distribution from collapsing onto a single horizon—a scenario where transient noise artifacts could disproportionately dominate the gradient and lead to training instability.
+Instead, it maintains a smoother distribution, encouraging the model to leverage complementary information from multiple horizons.